Is Buprenorphine an opioid?

 - slow and shallow breathing

-Children under 16 should not take Buprenorphine and caution should be taken with elderly users who may be more sensitive to the effects.
+Children under 16 should not take this drug and caution should be taken with elderly users who may be more sensitive to the effects.
 The elderly should watch for signs of decreased breathing and drowsiness.
 It is also thought to be harmful to fetuses and could be passed on in breast milk.

 - runny nose